Choosing a goods lift that's perfect for your business

 This depends on the size of your operation, the speed at which you need to move goods and the number of staff using the lift/s.
 It is also determined by the size and arrangement of your premises.

-If you have more questions about dumb waiters or goods lifts then please take a look at our free eBook, Goods lifts: your questions answered.
+If you have more questions about dumb waiters or goods lifts, please take a look at our free eBook, Goods lifts: your questions answered.

 7. And finally, can your premises meet your requirement?